broadinstitute/thelma/internal/thelma/app/config/README.md

 Only truly global, cross-cutting values that have implications for many parts of Thelma should be added at the root level.

+### Profiles

+Thelma is run by humans, on laptops, as well as in CI/CD pipelines.
+Often it needs to behave slightly differently each situation.
+(For example, credentials should not be cached on disk on CI servers).

+Thelma configuration values should default to the manual, run-by-people case.
+However, it's possible to set configuration overrides for the CI/CD case in the `ci` configuration profile, located in `./profiles/ci.yaml`.

+Thelma will automatically apply the `ci` profile when it is run in a non-interactive shell.

+But it's possible to explicitly select a configuration profile using the `THELMA_CONFIG_PROFILE` environment variable:

+    # Run thelma with the default (i.e. "human-mode") config profile
+    THELMA_CONFIG_PROFILE=default thelma <...>

+    # Run thelma with the ci profile
+    THELMA_CONFIG_PROFILE=ci thelma <...>

 ### FAQ

 #### Why Koanf and not [Viper](https://github.com/spf13/viper)?